ppc64le/devops-automation/terraform/mean-stack-ibmcloud/README.md

 # Deploy a MEAN stack using Terraform on IBM Cloud VPC

-Deploy a Mongodb Express Angular Nodejs (MEAN) stack on Ubuntu 18.04 ppc64le running in IBM Cloud VPC
+Deploy a MongoDB Express Angular Nodejs (MEAN) stack on Ubuntu 18.04 ppc64le running in IBM Cloud VPC

 ## Prerequisites